NavneetPrakashSingh/Location-Based-To-do/README.md

 **v7 Support Libraries:** CardView package of this library was used for displaying tasks list.
 Source [here](https://developer.android.com/topic/libraries/support-library/packages)

+**Google Play Services** Inorder to run certain services like taking location of the user in the background is done using Google play services.
+Source [here](https://developers.google.com/android/guides/setup)

+**Google Play Location** Google play location library is used to retrieve current location of the user.
+Source [here](https://developer.android.com/guide/topics/location/)

 ## Installation Notes
 Kindly perform the below steps to run the code: